stashed/stash/docs/concepts/crds/repository.md

 # Repository

 ## What is Repository
 A `Repository` is a Kubernetes `CustomResourceDefinition (CRD)`.
 It provides information of a [restic](https://restic.net/) repository in Kubernetes native way.
-When [stash](/docs/concepts/what-is-stash/overview.md) sidecar create a restic repository for backup in desired backend, it also create a `Repository` CRD object with relevant information of the repository.
-This enable user to view backup status of the workloads very easily.
+When [stash](/docs/concepts/what-is-stash/overview.md) sidecar creates a restic repository for backup in the desired backend, it also creates a `Repository` CRD object with relevant information of the repository.
+This enables a user to view backup status of the workloads very easily.

 ## Repository CRD structure
 A sample `Repository` CRD object for backup a `Deployment` in local backend is shown below,